kamsar/kamsar.github.io/source/_posts/2017-10-22-All-about-xConnect-Security.md

 #### More esoteric errors

-There are some less common errors that can also cause server certificate negotiation errors.
-Commonly servers will be secured against supporting vulnerable [ciphers](https://en.wikipedia.org/wiki/RC4), [hash algorithms](https://en.wikipedia.org/wiki/SHA-1) or [SSL protocol versions](https://en.wikipedia.org/wiki/POODLE).
-This is most easily accomplished with a tool like [IISCrypto](https://www.nartac.com/Products/IISCrypto).
+There are some less common issues that can also cause server certificate negotiation errors.
+Servers will be commonly secured against supporting vulnerable [ciphers](https://en.wikipedia.org/wiki/RC4), [hash algorithms](https://en.wikipedia.org/wiki/SHA-1) or [SSL protocol versions](https://en.wikipedia.org/wiki/POODLE).
+You might have heard of Heartbleed or POODLE vulnerabilities, or had to support TLS 1.2 if working with some web APIs such as SalesForce.
 This is a good idea, but if the server and client cannot mutually agree on a supported cipher, hash, and protocol version the connection will fail.
 If the certificate is trusted and has the correct domain, this would be the next thing to check.

+If you've never heard of this before, you can secure your IIS servers using a tool like [IISCrypto](https://www.nartac.com/Products/IISCrypto).
+Go do it now, this post will wait.

-Note that the .NET HTTP client with NetFx versions prior to 4.6.2 defaults to only supporting TLS up to 1.1.
+Note that the .NET HTTP client with framework versions prior to 4.6.2 defaults to only supporting TLS up to 1.1.
 Many modern security scripts will disable all TLS protocol versions except for 1.2, which will cause HTTP requests from clients with earlier versions of the .NET framework installed to fail.

 ## SSL Client Certificate Negotiation